First cohomologies of affine, Virasoro and lattice vertex operator algebras: First cohomologies of Virasoro VOAs

 Since $m\geq 1$ and $n\geq 1$, $np+mq \geq p+q > 0$.
 Thus the numerator is nonnegative, and thus $mn \geq 1-h$.
 This is to say that any $(r,s)$ satisfying $h=h_{r,s}$ would also satisfy $rs \geq mn >-h+1$.
 So there is no $(r,s)$ satisfying (\ref{Formula-4}).
 Thus the determinant is nonvanishing.

 A similar argument also shows that the determinant of the Gram matrix is nonvanishing on any homogeneous subspaces of $M(c,h)$ of conformal weight less or equal to 1.
-So there does not exists any singular vectors can appear in $M(c,h)$ of conformal weight less or equal to 1.
+So there does not exist any singular vectors in $M(c,h)$ of conformal weight less or equal to 1.
 This implies that vectors of the form (\ref{Formula-3}) with $r_1, ..., r_n\geq 0$, $r_1 + 2r_2 + \cdots + nr_n \leq 1$ are all linearly independent.

 Now we proceed with our computation:

 \begin{enumerate} \item \textbf{When $\boldsymbol{h=-1}$,} we set

 Then